-The squat is a basic functional human movement most people perform multiple times a day.
-You squat when you sit down, pick things up off the floor, and in some countries, go to the bathroom.
-In fact, just like crawling and walking, it’s one of the first movements that comes natural to us as we being to learn how to move.
+The squat is a basic functional movement most people perform multiple times a day.
+You squat when you sit down, pick things up off the floor, and in some countries, go to the bathroom!
+In fact, just like crawling and walking, it’s one of the first movements that comes natural to us as children.

 When performed correctly, squatting with and without weight can help improve balance and core stability, strengthen the lower body, and increase mobility.
-Unfortunately, many people do not have proper mechanics when squatting because aspects of our modern life decrease hip mobility.
-Because we spend so much time in flexion—or sitting—the hip flexors can quickly become tight, and the glutes can become weak.
+Unfortunately, many people do not use proper body mechanics when squatting because aspects of our modern life decrease hip mobility.
+When you spend the majority of your time in flexion—or sitting—the hip flexors become tight and the glutes become weak.

-To help you perform the squat injury-free and with proper form, here’s three common mistakes people make when performing the squat, along with exercises that will help you correct each mistakes, and progressively improve the functional capacity of your body.
+To help you perform the squat injury free and with proper form, here are three common mistakes people make when performing the squat.
+I’ve also included exercises that will help you correct each mistakes and progressively improve the functional capacity of your body.

 3 Common Squat Mistakes and How To Fix Them

 The most common mistake people make when doing the squat is letting their knees cave inward.
 While there can be multiple reasons for this, including lack of mobility and strength, a common reason this occurs is because the gluteus minimus and medius are not activating.
 When performing the squat, think about spreading the floor with your feet, and pushing into the outsides of your feet as you decent.

 Even with proper cues, the gluteus minimus and medius, which function on the upper and lateral side of the buttocks, can be challenging to activate.
 While the gluteus maximus tends to get all the attention, these two muscles are incredibly important because they keep the hips and knees aligned, and play an important role in stabilizing the pelvis.